padok-team/dojo-devops/06-Cleaning/README.md

 **⚙️ Exercice 2:** Delete your infrastructure with terraform

-All others components will be delete by terraform (or deleted while deleting underlying ressources like EKS).
+All others components will be deleted by terraform (or deleted while deleting underlying ressources like EKS).

 - [ ] Go to the `02-InfrastructureAsCode/` directory
 - [ ] Use the `destroy` command for terraform